-(c) Sua Sponte Consolidation.
+(c) Consolidation Without a Motion.

-The court may sua sponte enter an order of consolidation.
-Any order entered sua sponte by the court will be effective 14 days after service, unless a party in interest files an objection thereto prior to expiration of such fourteen-day period.
-If a timely objection is filed, no consolidation will occur until the court has entered a ruling upon the objection.
+The court may enter an order of consolidation on its own.
+An order entered is effective 14 days after service unless an objection is filed within that time.
+If a timely objection is filed, no transfer will occur until the judge assigned to the lowest-numbered case rules on the objection.